Dwscdv3/CustomMap2D/README.md

 CM2D file1 file2 file3 ...
 ```

-Wildcards haven't been supported yet.

-Output files will be under the current working directory named `map_<original_file_name_without_extension>.dat`, but you need to name them `map_<32-bit_signed_integer>.dat` to use them in-game.
-Negative numbers are recommended since they never conflict with normal maps.
+File name must be a negative integer number, e.g. `-1000.png`.
+This number will be the actual map ID used in game.

+Input image with width or height greater than 128px will be splitted into many files, with auto-decreasing IDs:

+> map_-1000.dat
+> map_-1001.dat
+> map_-1002.dat
+> ...

-Put these `.dat` files inside `<world>/data/`.
+Put these `.dat` files into `.minecraft/saves/<WORLD_NAME>/data/` for local worlds, or `<MC_SERVER_PATH>/world/data/` for multiplayer servers.

 ### In-game

 There's no need to restart the world or server to load these new `.dat` files.
-Just enter the command `/give @p minecraft:filled_map{map:<ID_number>}`, that's it.
-The most exciting thing is you can not only use it as paintings but also a kind of custom texture to enhance your amazing buildings.
+However, a restart is needed to replace existing files.

+You can get map items with the command `/give @p minecraft:filled_map{map:<ID_number>}`.

 ## Still Confused?

-Most technical details can be found at the link above.
+Most technical details can be found at [the wiki](https://minecraft.gamepedia.com/Map_item_format).

 For any further questions, you can probably read the code if you know C#, it's even shorter than this README (besides embedded data such as the color table).